Unified Adaptation Theorem: Convergence of Composed Adaptive Systems via Interaction Matrices and Higher-Order Convergence Diagnostics

 The root cause is interference: subsystem \( i \) updates a parameter that subsystem \( j \) depends on, and vice versa, creating circular dependencies that no single-subsystem analysis captures.
 Prior work addresses fragments of this problem.
 Multi-task learning uses gradient projection (PCGrad, Yu et al. 2020) to remove conflicting gradient components, but provides no convergence proof for the composed system.
 Multi-agent reinforcement learning proves convergence for specific game classes (Bowling and Veloso 2002) but not for general adaptive composition.
 Lyapunov-based control theory (Khalil 2002) requires manually constructed Lyapunov functions that become intractable beyond two or three subsystems.

 This paper contributes a unified framework.
-We define the class of adaptive subsystems, specify sufficient conditions for composed convergence, and prove the result constructively with 36 theorems across 103 experiments.
+We define the class of adaptive subsystems, specify sufficient conditions for composed convergence, and prove the result constructively with 6 theorems and 8 propositions across 103 experiments.
 The proof introduces a normalised Lyapunov function that makes the analysis dimension-free, an interaction matrix that encodes all pairwise coupling in a single eigenvalue condition, and a higher-order convergence score that provides a runtime diagnostic without requiring knowledge of the target equilibrium.

 Along the way, we establish results of independent interest: that cosine-scaled projection resolves 100% of gradient conflicts (vs. 66.5% for Riemannian PCGrad), that partial adversarial alignment acts as Bayesian regularisation across multiple domains, and that the interaction ratio \( I = -\tfrac{1}{2} \) is the universal equilibrium condition for \( K \) competing objectives.